|

 white on back of dorsal |

-The water is never to cold for a porbeagle in New England.
-The white patch on back of the dorsal is usually very noticeable.
+The water is never to cold for a porbeagle to be in New England waters.
+The white patch, or white back edge of the dorsal is usually very noticeable.
 The tiny second dorsal is directly over, or slightly toward the tail in relation to the anal fin below.
 Porbeagles and salmon sharks are the only two shark species with the secondary keel on the tail.
-And yes that small porbeagle was tagged and released by Mike Delzingo. |
+And yes that small porbeagle above was tagged and released by Mike Delzingo. |

 PORBEAGLE Fork Length 10 feet 9.5 feet 9 feet 8.5 feet 8 feet 7.5 feet 7 feet 6.5 feet 6 feet Fork Length |